gvlokesh/pytorch-serve/readme.md

-# step to start pytorch serve
+# steps to start pytorch serve

 1 create a new conda env and  install the require packages